 Question Answer Marks 2 What can you learn from this extract about the interpretation and approach of the historian who wrote it?
 Use the extract and your knowledge of the Holocaust to explain your answer.
-40 Interpretation/Approach The main interpretation is that Hitler's plans for war against the Soviet Union implied his intention to annihilate the Jews, but the precise nature of the genocidal process was determined by the circumstances of war.
+40 Interpretation/Approach The extract is about Hitler so the Big Message must be on Hitler.
+The main interpretation is that it was Hitler who made anti-Semitism central to Nazism, and what triggered the Holocaust was nothing other than Hitler's own determination to carry it out.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract is clearly not totally intentionalist, as it accepts that it was war that determined what form the Final Solution would take, but neither is it totally functionalist, since it accepts that Hitler was central in determining that the war would have a racial/ideological nature, and that those 'working towards the Führer' knew exactly what was required.
-An intentionalist conclusion would be supportable, but an overall synthesis judgement is most satisfactory.
-A conclusion that the extract is structuralist is not acceptable in L4/L5 - though functionalism can be perceived in the contingencies of war, structuralism doesn't work at all.
+The extract is an explanation of why the Holocaust came about, and not how.
+Other factors made it possible, but only Hitler was a sufficient cause.
+The extract is obviously intentionalist, but answers need to show awareness that, whilst anti-Semitism was an essential causal factor, it was not sufficient.
+It was Hitler who was the vital factor.
 Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.